polkadot-fellows/Evaluations/evidence/claravanstaden/0002-claravanstaden-2024-02-retention-rank-1.md

 ## **Evidence**

 My expertise in the Polkadot ecosystem lies primarily in Snowbridge, the community-owned Ethereum ⇄ Polkadot bridge that is part of the Polkadot SDK.
+Improving and building Snowbridge is valuable to the Polkadot community because it enables seamless, decentralized interoperability between Polkadot and Ethereum.
+It opens up new use cases, like leveraging Ethereum's liquidity on Polkadot.

 Over the past three months, I have concentrated on the following four major areas: